-- The extreme events of most concern to the dairy industry are extended wet periods, extended dry periods (drought) and extreme high temperatures (heatwaves). - Sound financial management with contingencies should be built into the business. - Be aware of impacts on mental well-being seeking support early for yourself or encourage those around you to do likewise. - Use emergency procedures, communicated to, and understood by, staff, to help keep people safe during an extreme event. - Be aware of the extreme weather events your location and industry are vulnerable to, and establish triggers or thresholds for response.
+- The extreme events of most concern to the southern red meat industry are extended wet periods, drought, or heatwaves. - Sound financial management with contingencies should be built into the business. - Be aware of impacts on mental well-being seeking support early for yourself or encourage those around you to do likewise. - Use emergency procedures, communicated to, and understood by, staff, to help keep people safe during an extreme event. - Be aware of the extreme weather events your location and industry are vulnerable to, and establish triggers or thresholds for response.

-Extended wet
+Extended wet weather